drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ### Aliskiren Target - Renin

-Renin is secreted from the kidneys in response to a reduction in renal filtration pressure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/aliskiren-target---renin-41cd6c44'><i class='fa fa-play' aria-hidden='true'></i></button>Renin is secreted from the kidneys in response to a reduction in renal filtration pressure.
 The enzyme is found at the start of the Renin-Angiotensin cascade and is responsible for hydrolyzing Angiotensinogen, produced by the liver, to Angiotensin I. Angiotensin I is subsequently converted into Angiotensin II, which causes potent vasoconstriction, a release of aldosterone and an increase in sodium absorption, all of which contribute to elevated blood pressure.
 Renin inhibition was therefore thought to be an excellent means of reducing hypertension.

 === "Renin cascade"